Grahamgwc/RDD-Wallet-V4.22.9-RPI4-Install-Guide/README.md

 # RDD-Wallet-V4.22.9-RPI4-Install-Guide
-How to install a Reddcoin Wallet for Staking on a RPI4
+How to install a Reddcoin Wallet for Staking on a RPI4.
+PDF file of full instruction may be downloaded from the link at the end of the notes below.
 # Notes:
 Purpose